Still using WordPress 4.9? Or the Classic Editor plugin?

 We think it’s great that so many plugins and themes work with ClassicPress straight out of the box.
 That was one of our key aims when we started the CP project.

 We’ve also reached out to developers, many of whom have said they’ll continue to support WordPress 4.9 – and therefore ClassicPress – for the foreseeable future.
-One such plugin is Shield Security, the popular security solution with over 80,000 active installations.

 However, largely in response to community requests, a couple of plugins are being developed “in-house” under the watchful eye of the ClassicPress Research team (more of which later).